 FST follows USD’s replacement policy for lost library materials.
 Materials not returned to FST Library are billed at the cost the library incurs for replacement plus a $40 replacement fee.
 Patrons can get the replacement cost refunded if the material is returned and the late fine is paid.
 Borrowing privileges are suspended once a student accumulates $20 in fines.

-Students are limited to checking out a maximum of 10 items at any given time.
+Members of the FST community may borrow library materials for a period of 90 days.
+Patrons are limited to checking out a maximum of 10 items at any given time.

 The FST library committee meets once every semester and consists of the library director, vice president, a faculty member and a student representative.